|

 We kept him in a pen next to the house, but as he grew bigger, he

-started to dig large tunnels (as wombats do) under the foundations.
+started to dig big tunnels (as wombats do) under the foundations.

 So we had to give him away to the Wildlife Service, who took him

-how many kilometres he travelled to do so.
+how many miless he travelled to do so.
 He also must've crossed

-the major highway that runs between Sydney and Canberra.
+the great highway that runs between Sydney and Canberra.
 A

 true Road Warrior!